Robust certification of arbitrary outcome quantum measurements from temporal correlations: Certification of quantum measurements

 \begin{proof}

-Let us first note that the optimal quantum value $4$ of \eqref{tid2} holds for arbitrary preparation $\rho^{(\mathcal{P})} \in \mathbb{C}^D$ when the condition (\ref{lemma1e}) is satisfied by each of the four measurements as shown in Section \ref{sec:4C}.
-Satisfying the condition (\ref{lemma1e}) by each of the four measurements implies that these measurements are projective.
-Now, we show that there exist two different sets of preparations and projective measurements such that the measurements in these two sets are not connected unitarily although the maximal quantum violation of the inequality \eqref{tid2} is achieved by both of these two sets.
+Let us first note that the optimal quantum value $4$ of \eqref{tid2} holds for arbitrary preparation $\rho^{(\mathcal{P})} \in \mathbb{C}^D$.
+Now, we show that there exist two different sets of preparations and projective measurements such that the measurements in these two sets are not connected unitarily although $\tau_2 = 4$ is achieved by both of these two sets.
 Hence, for arbitrary preparations, the measurements cannot be certified uniquely using the inequality (\ref{tid2}) without any assumption on the preparation device.
 The explicit examples of such two different sets of preparations and projective measurements are given in the Appendix \ref{app3}. \end{proof}

-The above lemma implies that at least some assumption on the preparation device is necessary in order to certify the measurements uniquely using the quantum violation of the temporal inequality (\ref{temp}).
-Therefore, we have considered assumption \ref{ass1} which states that the preparation device produces a maximally mixed state of arbitrary dimension.
+The above lemma implies that some assumption on the preparation device is necessary in order to certify the measurements uniquely using the quantum violation of the temporal inequality (\ref{temp}).
+Therefore, we have considered Assumption \ref{ass1} which states that the preparation device produces a maximally mixed state of an unknown dimension.

 Before proceeding, let us define the $d$-dimensional generalization of the $\sigma_z$-Pauli matrix in the standard basis given by,

 let us also introduce the following $d$-dimensional unitary observable,